DHvyas/babylon-cube/README.md

 - Click on any face of the cube to select it.
 - Drag the selected face to extrude it.
+- Click 'R' on your keyboard to reset the selected face.
 - Use the reset button to revert the cube to its original state.

 ## Credits